derrickoswald/Visistrom/README.md

 - saturation of Club
 - etc.

-To see their progression over time, consumers will have access to the profile curve of their past days, weeks and month consumptions.
-They will also be able to see the difference between their actual daily of specific weekday consumption with average of past consumption for the same weekday.
+To see their progression over time, consumers will have access to the profile curve of their past days, weeks and months consumptions.
+They will also be able to see the difference between their actual daily consumption of a specific weekday with average of past consumption for the same weekday.

 ### Home Screen